FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: conclusion

 \section{conclusion}

 We present FGGS-LiDAR, an ultra-fast GPU-accelerated LiDAR simulation framework for general 3DGS assets.
-Our fully GPU-resident framework operates directly on off-the-shelf 3DGS models without LiDAR supervision or COLMAP-style priors by passing 3DGS assets through BVH-based volumetric discretization and narrow-band TSDF, followed by isosurface extraction to create a watertight surface.
-We then perform BVH-accelerated per-ray first-hit ranging in the LiDAR spherical image and achieve over 500 FPS for 200k+ rays in a 6M+ triangle scene.
-In both indoor and outdoor scenarios, LiDAR simulations based on meshes modeled by our method exhibit strong agreement with those derived from real-scanned meshes, as reflected by average Chamfer Distances of 4.07 mm indoors and 17.0 mm outdoors, alongside mean F-scores of 0.994 and 0.982, respectively.
-In addition, our method can serve as a plug-in LiDAR module for 3DGS-based simulators, integrating into existing pipelines to support large-scale sensor data generation.
+It operates directly on off-the-shelf 3DGS models without LiDAR supervision or external pose metadata by converting 3DGS into a watertight mesh via BVH-based volumetric discretization and narrow-band TSDF, followed by BVH-accelerated per-ray first-hit ranging.
+FGGS-LiDAR achieves over 500 FPS for 200k+ rays on a 6M+ triangle scene and provides 9--23$\times$ lower batched rendering latency than Isaac Sim up to 4096 environments.
+Experiments show strong agreement with GT simulation on indoor/outdoor scenes (4.1\,mm/17.0\,mm CD; 0.994/0.982 F-score) and competitive accuracy over prior 3DGS-to-mesh baselines on COLMAP-posed benchmarks.